-UNCONSCIOUS status means that the character has exactly \emptyset HP.
+UNCONSCIOUS status means that the character has exactly 0 HP.
 He cannot move or fight, but is in no danger of dying.

 DEAD status means that the character has died.
 Non-elf characters have a chance of being resurrected with a Raise Dead spell.
 The character's chance of being resurrected is influenced by his constitution.
-See the Constitution Chart in the Journal
+See the Constitution Chart in the Journal.

 FLED status means that the character fled from the previous battle.
-After the battle he will rejoin the party and regain his previous status.
+After the battle he will rejoin the party.